Home U.S. Labor Laws Georgia Labor Laws

 - Employers: Report a Fatality or Severe Injury

-Hiring and/or Firing Employees in Georgia
+Hiring and/or firing employees in Georgia

-Georgia is a right-to-work state, which means employees cannot be required to join or pay dues to a union as a condition of employment.
+Georgia is a right-to-work state.
+Employees cannot be required to join a union or pay dues as a condition of employment, per the National Labor Relations Act.

 In Georgia, employers can request criminal history records for employment purposes under Georgia Code § 35-3-34, provided they obtain the applicant’s consent.
 If the background check influences a hiring decision, employers must disclose the specific contents of the record.

 For drug testing, Georgia Code § 34-9-415 allows employers, particularly those in the Drug-Free Workplace Program, to conduct drug tests on employees and job applicants.
 Testing may occur during pre-employment screenings, random checks, post-accident evaluations, or based on reasonable suspicion.
-Employers must follow strict procedures to ensure privacy and accuracy.

 The Georgia Fair Employment Practices Act prohibits employment discrimination in state government jobs based on race, color, religion, sex, national origin, or disability.